s3cur3/quokka/docs/styles.md

 ```

 ## Large Base 10 Numbers

+This addresses [`Credo.Check.Readability.LargeNumbers`](https://hexdocs.pm/credo/Credo.Check.Readability.LargeNumbers.html).
+Quokka will respect the `:only_greater_than` Credo opt.

 Style base 10 numbers with 5 or more digits to have a `_` every three digits.
 Formatter already does this except it doesn't rewrite "typos" like `100_000_0`.